 - Is there customer review/rating functionality?

-- If required, will you be able to sell information product downloads?
+- If required, will you be able to sell information product downloads or use dropshipping suppliers?

 - What marketing features are included, such as up-selling, social media, affiliate program, ad tracking, CASL (Canadian Anti-Spam Legislation) compliant eMail, coupons, gift cards, and shopping cart recovery?